legacycoderocks/mendercon-com/_faqs/001-what-platform-is-hosting-event.md

 ![Screenshot of people interacting in Gather](/img/other/gather-people-interacting.png)

-Gather has [a few useful guides]([https://support.gather.town/help/gather-basics](https://support.gather.town/hc/en-us)) to help you get started.
+Gather has [a useful guide](https://support.help.gather.town/articles/1982412443-getting-started-guide) to help you get started.
 Take a peek.
 Get used to the environment.
 Customize your avatar.
 Make sure your web browser and camera are set up correctly.

 Our experience was that Gather helps with networking as attendees can "walk" around the space and organically strike up conversations with others.